kerrywang/Barrier_synchronization/Readme.md

 -	Will tournament barrier algorithm work with processors that are not power of 2?

 	Yes, The algorithm (as presented in the pseudocode) will work with numbers of processors that aren't a power of 2.

+## Tips from a previous student

+1. First, get yourself a Linux system.
+Either bare metal or a VM.
+The one you used for project 1 will work.
+There's also a VM you can download and install in VirtualBox that is linked in the project readme.
+I'm using my project 1 VM.
+If you set up your own environment, make sure you install the libraries needed.

+2. Your tasks for MPI part of the project are:
+	1. Complete the implementation of the dissemination algorithm in gtmpi_dissemination.c.
+	2. Complete the implementation of the tournament algorithm in gtmpi_tournament.c.
+	3. Improve the implementation of the counter in gtmpi_counter.c.
+	4. Reply to the email Re:_MPI_Barrier.txt

+3. Start with part 3.
+It gives you a good overview of the MPI calls you will need, and it's working code to start.
+Fixing this code will be simpler than starting parts 1 and 2 from scratch.

+4. Parts 1 and 2.
+Here is where things get interesting and you have to decide on what you want to do.
+You can follow the pseudo code, but that will leave you with a lot of ugly code as you try and shoehorn distributed memory code into the shared memory algorithm.

+5. From the project doc: Although Mellor-Crummey and Scott describe algorithms for a shared memory environment, it is straightforward to adapt them to a distributed one.
+Instead of spinning on a variable waiting for its value to be changed, a thread waits for a message from another thread.
+The key here is that you want to use a MPI message call (MPI_Isend, MPI_Irecv, MPI_Send, MPI_Recv) instead of spinning.
+The simple and ugly way to do this is to merely replace the spinning parts of the pseudocode with blocking receive calls.
+You then change the sense flips with a send call.

+6. But you can do better.
+Use the pseudo code as reference but read the paper carefully.
+Rewatch the barrier lectures and rethink the algorithm from a distributed memory point of view.
+At what part does a node need to wait.
+At what part does a node need to tell another that it's done.

+7. **Testing**: The example code that you see in the readme is a skeleton for a test harness.
+It's a main function that calls your implementations of the algorithms.
+It's helpful to understand how MPI works, but it's very basic.